-This type includes investments in one real estate fund.
-Clarion (Core Real Estate) is an openended, private perpetual life comingled investment fund.
+This fund includes Clarion (Core Real Estate) which is an open-ended, private perpetual life comingled investment fund.
 The investment strategy is diversified primarily institutional quality real estate assets and real estate-related investments within the United States.
 Clarion seeks to actively manage investments through continuous examination of real estate cycles, national and regional market fundamentals, and property characteristics to emphasize sectors of relative value.
 The fair value of the investments in these funds has been determined using the NAV per share (or equivalent) of the investments.
+The redemption notice period is 90 days with quarterly redemptions available.